Inspire, Educate and Empower Through STEM

 Arisa is pursuing a conjoint BA/BSc majoring in Linguistics and Physics.
 She is a multitalented scientist, who is also an aviatrix (flying Cessna 172s) and a netball coach and umpire.

-Caitlin is currently completing her Bachelor of Biomedical Science majoring in Genetics and minoring in Chemistry and Molecular Pathology.
+Caitlin has her Bachelor of Biomedical Science majoring in Genetics and minoring in Chemistry and Molecular Pathology.
 She has a passion for the outdoors and loves working with children to open up the world of science!

 Ashani is a product development engineer at Fisher and Paykel Healthcare.
 In her down time she loves learning new skills such as pottery and crocheting, and she loves encouraging children to learn more about science